-Hair Violations
+Hair and Nail Violations

-If a student has a hair violation, they will not be allowed to go to work until the design or color is removed or until the hair grows and the design or color is no longer visible.
+If a student has a hair or nail violation, they will not be allowed to go to work until the dress code violation is removed or until the hair grows and the design or color is no longer visible.
 The student will be required to attend school in their work uniform on the days they miss work, and they will still be required to make-up the missed workday(s).
-If the missed workday is NOT made up the student will be fined \$150.00 per day missed from workday.
+If the missed workday is NOT made up the student will be fined \$150 per day missed from workday.